-Treating the symptoms of Alzheimer’s can provide people with comfort, dignity, and independence for a longer period of time and can encourage and assist their caregivers as well.
+Treating the symptoms of Alzheimer’s can help provide people with comfort, dignity, and independence for a longer period of time and also assist their caregivers.
 Galantamine, rivastigmine, and donepezil are cholinesterase inhibitors that are prescribed for mild to moderate Alzheimer’s symptoms.
 These drugs may help reduce or control some cognitive and behavioral symptoms.

-Scientists do not yet fully understand how cholinesterase inhibitors work to treat Alzheimer’s disease, but research indicates that they prevent the breakdown of acetylcholine, a brain chemical believed to be important for memory and thinking.
-As Alzheimer’s progresses, the brain produces less and less acetylcholine, so these medicines may eventually lose their effect.
+Cholinesterase inhibitors prevent the breakdown of acetylcholine, a brain chemical believed to be important for memory and thinking.
+As Alzheimer’s progresses, the brain produces less acetylcholine and, over time, these medicines lose their effectiveness.
 Because cholinesterase inhibitors work in a similar way, switching from one to another may not produce significantly different results, but a person living with Alzheimer’s may respond better to one drug versus another.

-Several other disease-modifying medications are being tested in people with mild cognitive impairment or early Alzheimer’s as potential treatments.
+Several other medications to treat Alzheimer’s are being tested in people with mild cognitive impairment or early Alzheimer’s.

-A medication known as memantine, an N-methyl D-aspartate (NMDA) antagonist, is prescribed to treat moderate to severe Alzheimer’s disease.
-This drug’s main effect is to decrease symptoms, which could enable some people to maintain certain daily functions a little longer than they would without the medication.
-For example, memantine may help a person in the later stages of the disease maintain his or her ability to use the bathroom independently for several more months, a benefit for both the person with Alzheimer's and caregivers.
+A medication known as memantine, an N-methyl-D-aspartate (NMDA) antagonist, can be prescribed for moderate to severe Alzheimer’s.
+This drug is prescribed to decrease symptoms, which could enable some people to maintain certain daily functions a little longer than they would without the medication.
+For example, memantine may help a person in the later stages of the disease maintain their ability to use the bathroom independently for several more months, a benefit for both people with Alzheimer’s and their caregivers.

 Memantine is believed to work by regulating glutamate, an important brain chemical.
 When produced in excessive amounts, glutamate may lead to brain cell death.
 Because NMDA antagonists work differently from cholinesterase inhibitors, the two types of drugs can be prescribed in combination.

-The FDA has also approved donepezil, the rivastigmine patch, and a combination medication of memantine and donepezil for the treatment of moderate to severe Alzheimer’s.
+The FDA has also approved donepezil, the rivastigmine patch, and a combination medication of memantine and donepezil for moderate to severe Alzheimer’s.

 Dosage and side effects of Alzheimer's disease medications

-Doctors usually start patients at low drug doses and gradually increase the dosage based on how well a patient tolerates the drug.
+Doctors usually start patients at low drug doses and gradually increase the dosage based on how well a patient tolerates it.
 There is some evidence that certain people may benefit from higher doses of Alzheimer’s medications.
-However, the higher the dose, the more likely side effects will occur.
+However, the higher the dose, the more likely unwanted side effects will occur.

 Managing behavioral symptoms of Alzheimer’s disease

 Common behavioral symptoms of Alzheimer’s include sleeplessness, wandering, agitation, anxiety, aggression, restlessness, and depression.
-Scientists are learning why these symptoms occur and are studying new treatments — drug and nondrug — to manage them.
-Research has shown that treating behavioral symptoms can make people with Alzheimer’s more comfortable and makes things easier for caregivers.
+Scientists are learning why these symptoms occur and are studying new treatments — drug and non-drug — to manage them.
+Research has shown that treating behavioral symptoms can provide comfort for people with Alzheimer’s and make things easier for caregivers.

-Experts agree that medicines to treat these behavior problems should be used only after other strategies that don’t use medicine have been tried.
-Learn more about behavioral changes in people with Alzheimer's disease and ways to cope.
+Experts agree that medicines to treat these behavior problems should be used only after other non-drug strategies have been tried.
+Learn more about behavioral changes in people with Alzheimer’s disease and ways to cope.

 Medicines to be used with caution in people with Alzheimer’s disease

-- After the doctor has explained all the risks and side effects of the medicine
+- A doctor has explained all the risks and side effects of the medicine

-- After other, safer nonmedication options have not helped treat the problem
+- Other, safer non-drug options have not helped treat the problem

-People living with Alzheimer’s and their caregivers must watch closely for side effects from these medications.
+People living with Alzheimer’s and their caregivers must watch for side effects from these medications.

 Anti-anxiety drugs are used to treat agitation.
-These drugs can cause sleepiness, dizziness, falls, and confusion.
-For this reason, doctors recommend they should only be used for short periods of time.
+Certain types of anti-anxiety drugs, such as benzodiazepines, can cause sleepiness, dizziness, falls, and confusion.
+For this reason, doctors recommend they only be used for short periods of time, if at all.

-Antipsychotics are drugs used to treat paranoia, hallucinations, agitation, and aggression.
-Side effects of using these drugs can be serious, including increased risk of death in some older people with dementia.
-They should only be given to people with Alzheimer’s when the doctor agrees that the symptoms are severe.
+Antipsychotics are drugs used to treat hallucinations, delusions, and paranoia, and agitation and aggression.
+Their side effects can be serious, including increased risk of death in some older people with dementia.
+These medications should only be given to people with Alzheimer’s when the doctor agrees the symptoms are severe.

 The future of Alzheimer’s disease treatments

-Alzheimer’s disease research has developed to a point where scientists are exploring a variety of avenues to not only treat symptoms but also address underlying disease processes.
-In ongoing clinical trials, scientists are developing and testing several possible interventions, including immunization therapy, drug therapies, cognitive training, physical activity, and treatments for cardiovascular disease and diabetes.
+Alzheimer’s researchers continue to explore a variety of innovative approaches to treat symptoms as well as underlying disease processes.
+In ongoing clinical trials, they are developing and testing several new possible interventions.
+These include additional immunotherapy and other drug therapies, cognitive training, diet, and physical activity.

 Sign up for email updates